devopshq/teamcity/docs-sphinx/tc_models/builds.rst

 Triggers
 ========

-Triggers provide a way to interact with the GitLab CI.
+Triggers provide a way to interact with the TeamCity CI.
 Using a trigger a user or an application can run a new build/job for a specific commit.

 Reference